Five Golden Rules of Powerpoint

 Summary

 Powerpoint has a bad reputation.
 It’s seen as a necessary evil.
 It’s because people don’t invest time and effort in creating engaging presentations.
 Instead, they default to lazy, junk-filled lists of bullet points.
-Or they simply copy and paste slides from other presentations.
-Instead, view Powerpoint as an asset.
+Or they copy and paste slides from other presentations.
+Instead, view PowerPoint as an asset.
 See it as a way of becoming a better communicator.
 It doesn’t mean you have to become a graphic designer.
 Indeed, always ask for professional help if you’re looking to raise your game.
 Develop a style, a way of creating slides that suit you or your organisation.
 Whatever style you adopt, make sure you follow these five Golden Rules.
 Your presentations will improve exponentially.